kimcredit/Budget-Tracker/README.md

 The starter code of this application was provided by Trilogy Education Services for the JHU Web Development Bootcamp.
 It uses [Express](https://www.npmjs.com/package/express), [Node](https://nodejs.org/en/), [MongoDB](https://www.mongodb.com/), [Mongoose](https://www.npmjs.com/package/mongoose/), and [Compress](https://www.npmjs.com/package/compression).

+## View App
+You can preview this app at <https://github.com/kimcredit>.

 ## Other Work
 You can see some of my other work at <https://github.com/kimcredit>.